quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 ## Can you describe the lifecycle of a Spring Bean in an `ApplicationContext`?

+The lifecycle of a Spring bean looks like this:

+- The lifecycle of a Spring looks like this:
+  - Spring bean configuration is read and metadata in the form of a `BeanDefinition` object is created for each bean.
+  - All instances of BeanFactoryPostProcessor are invoked in sequence and are allowed an opportunity to alter the bean metadata.
+  - For each bean in the container:
+    - An instance of the bean is created using the bean metadata.
+    - Properties and dependencies of the bean are set.
+    - Any instances of BeanPostProcessor are given a change to process the new bean instance before and after initialization.

 ## How are you going to create an `ApplicationContext` in an integration test?

 ## What is the preferred way to close an application context?
 Does Spring Boot do this for you?